peterhinch/micropython-async/TUTORIAL.md

 ### Running a callback function

-Callbacks should be designed to complete in a short period of time to give coroutines an opportunity to run.
+Callbacks should be designed to complete in a short period of time as coroutines will have no opportunity to run for the duration.

 The following ``EventLoop`` methods schedule callbacks: